Northern Virginia Retail Center Commands $35M

 The property’s tenant roster also includes Capital One (COF) Bank, Verizon Wireless and Planet Fitness.

-“This was a unique opportunity to acquire a grocery-anchored center directly off Leesburg Pike in a location that straddles two of the wealthiest counties in the country: Loudoun and Fairfax,” Adler said.
+“Town Center at Sterling was a unique opportunity to acquire a grocery-anchored center directly off Leesburg Pike in a location that straddles two of the wealthiest counties in the country, Loudoun and Fairfax,” Adler said in a prepared statement.

 Joining Adler on the deal were NKF’s Geoffrey Millerd and Chris Huesgen.
 Joe Donato, NKF’s Mid-Atlantic region debt and structured finance team, facilitated financing for the buyer.